Glossary

 AggXoL (Aggregate Excess of Loss)

 Section titled “AggXoL (Aggregate Excess of Loss)”A contract with attachment and limit applied to the total annual (aggregate) loss rather than per occurrence.
 Structurally identical to an aggregate stop loss — the distinction is a business naming convention.
-In operator notation: Cap(limit, {s}, {s,t,e}) ∘ Threshold(A, {s}, {s,t,e}).
+In term notation: applied to the trial total.

 See also: CatXoL, Aggregate Stop Loss